 Skin biopsies aid in the correct diagnosis of various conditions and aid with therapeutic planning.
 Excisional biopsies are helpful in the evaluation of cutaneous tumors, inflammatory processes, and dermal lesions.

 It is important to discuss expected outcomes after excisional biopsies with the patient.
-Educate the patient about the expectant scar, wound care instructions, potential complications with healing, and provide information for how the patient should seek help should complications arise.
-Inform the patient on how long to expect to wait before receiving the biopsy result and arrange proper follow up for the patient depending on the biopsy findings.
+Educate the patient about the expectant scar, wound care instructions, potential complications with healing or infection, and provide information for how the patient should seek help should complications arise.
+Additionally, the practitioner should not neglect to inform the patient on how long to expect to wait before receiving the biopsy result and arrange proper follow up for the patient depending on the biopsy findings.